BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_3_Accessing_Bitcoind_with_NodeJS.md

 Using BCRPC, you can use the same RPC commands you would usually use via ```bitcoin-cli``` with your `RpcAgent`, except they need to be in camelCase.
 For example, ```getblockhash``` would be ```getBlockHash``` instead.

-To print the newest block number along, you just call `getBlockCount` thourgh your `RpcAgent`:
+To print the newest block number, you just call `getBlockCount` thourgh your `RpcAgent`:

 ```
 agent.getBlockCount(function (err, blockCount) {